 Hook Line and Sinker is a funky, rustic Pringle Bay seafood restaurant an hour northwest of Hermanus.
 I heard about it from an acquaintance in Onrus.
 It’s small and popular, so reservations are a must.

 At Hook Line and Sinker, the food they serve is fresh from the sea and handpicked in local markets.
-The menu is seasonal and includes yummy desserts like crème brûlée!
+The menu is seasonal and includes yummy desserts like their delicious homemade crème brûlée!

 Chefs and owners Stefan and Karl cook in plain sight over an open fire.
 They’re not only good cooks but also tons of fun!
 It was like having a meal at a friend’s house.